brockjbenson/weekend-jquery-salary-calculator/jQuery-Slaray-Calc/README.md

 3. Look at the table below as that employee will be added to the table
 4. Look at the monthly counter to see how much you are paying your employees each month in total
 5. If you see that monthly counter as red, that means it is over budget, or over $20,000
+6. If you added the wrong information, you can delete indviudal employees by hitting the X on the right side
-6. Repeat with as many employees as needed.
+7. Repeat with as many employees as needed.

 # Built In